VENICE & THE VENICE LAGOON

 Palazzo Contarini del Bovolo is a unique building combining several styles – Byzantine, Gothic and Renaissance.
 It is tucked away from the main canal amongst the small streets.
 It’s purely by accident I discovered this gem.
 The main feature of the building is this beautiful spiral staircase you can see on the outside.

-- take a romantic ride in a gondola,
+- Take a romantic ride in a gondola,

-- buy a Venetian mask,
+- Buy a Venetian mask,

-- walk over the Rialto Bridge, and
+- Walk over the Rialto Bridge, and

 Venice is of course, listed as a heritage city with UNESCO.
 However, the organisation is extremely concerned about the conservation of this historic city and has threatened to put it on the UNESCO Endangered List (yes, there is such a list) if things don’t improve.
 Normally, only war-torn cities and third-world places are on this list.
+This is a huge worry.

 Many factors are contributing to Venice’s decline.
 Rising sea levels, buildings are sinking, salt water damage, erosion of foundations and buildings crumbling.
 All of these serious issues threaten Venice into extinction.
 Some experts predict the Venice Lagoon could disappear under water by the year 2100.
 This is a very sad state of affairs.